<> Faunis eumeus (Drury,1773) <>

 Photo taken near Luang Prabang, Laos.
 550m a.s.l.

-Rather patchy distribution across the region.
-It is not very common anywhere.
+Distribution of this species is rather patchy across the region and it is not very common anywhere.
 The sexes are visually similar with the exception that the female has a subapical yellow band on the upper forewing.
 It is basically a forest dweller and prefers to stay in the most shaded areas.
-Multivoltine with several broods per annum.
+Faunis eumeus is multivoltine with several broods per annum.
 Geographically it is a quite variable species and further study is needed.

 Synonyms and previously used names: Clerome eumeus, Papilio decempunctatus

-Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Morphinae - Faunis - eumeus
+Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Satyrinae - Faunis - eumeus

 Regional Distribution: India, Bhutan, Myanmar, Thailand, Laos, Vietnam, China, Taiwan, Indonesia